JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 > relationship mapping to an `mfa_device` instead of the `mfaEnabled` flag
 > directly as a property.
 >
-> Therefore, the above query finds all `User` entities with the `active` flag
+> Therefore, the above query finds all `User` assets with the `active` flag
-> but not the `mfaEnabled` flag set to true on its properties, and additionally,
+> but not the `mfaEnabled` flag set to true on its properties and, additionally,
 > checks for the existence of an relationship between that `User` and any
 > `mfa_device` assigned or in use.

-To find out if there are users accessing my 'AWS' application without using MFA:
+To find out if there are users accessing my AWS application without using MFA:

 ```j1ql
 Find User with active = true and mfaEnabled != true